25 - 06 - 2020 • Sjoerd van der Velden

 Social impact with the use of entrepreneurship

-However, a lot is now possible.
-With existing legal instruments, combined with, for example, B Corp certification, the necessary things can be achieved.
-New laws and regulations or new legal forms to be introduced do not have to be awaited.
+However, a lot of the goals of the newly proposed legal form is already possible today.
+With existing legal instruments, combined with, for example, B Corp certification, much can already be achieved.
+There is no need to wait for new laws and regulations or the introduction of new types of legal entities.

 Protect your mission

 The mission or goal is important for a company.
 Naturally, this also applies to a company with a (more) social purpose.
-This can be anchored in the company’s articles of association.
-This then also has legal significance.
+This can be anchored in the company’s articles of association, giving it legal significance.
 After all, statutory anchoring gives direction to decision-making and fills in various open standards.

 Embedding mission in the articles of association

 However, the articles of association of a company can be amended.
 This also applies to the mission and management task included therein.
-This is possible even if the articles of association stipulate that they cannot be amended, namely with a unanimous shareholder resolution.
+This is possible even if the articles of association themselves stipulate that they cannot be amended.
+A unanimous shareholder resolution overrules such clauses.

 With Steward Ownership, the company belongs to no one.
 The shares in the ‘BV’ are held by a foundation, of which the articles of association cannot be amended.
 The foundation does not belong to anyone.
 The foundation has only one board with its own statutory mission to monitor the statutory mission of the ‘BV’.
 There are also other legal options, such as issuing a priority share (“golden share”) to, for example, a foundation, which therefore has special control with regard to any amendment to the ‘BV’s’ articles of association.